Skip to header Skip to Content Skip to Footer

 When a transfer course articulates as an existing UNCW course, the department chair should receive the request first (in the form of a Substitution Waiver Form) with the transfer university's catalogue course description and/or course syllabus attached.

-When a transfer course does NOT articulate as an existing UNCW course, the Substitution Waiver Form should go directly to Dr. Paul Townend, Associate Vice Chancellor and Dean of Undergraduate Studies, with the same materials attached.
+When a transfer course does NOT articulate as an existing UNCW course, the Substitution Waiver Form should go directly to the associate vice chancellor and dean of Undergraduate Studies with the same materials attached.
 The advisor's role is simply to help with completing the Substitution Waiver Form and to submit it correctly.
 The Substitution Waiver form for the Living in our Diverse Nation and Living in a Global Society courses must be submitted with a paper form because there is no direct course match at UNCW.

 Yes, with a little preparation.
 Instructors planning to teach a one-off or special topics course according to the Student Learning Outcomes of any University Studies component should submit a course proposal form to the University Studies Advisory Committee prior to the semester or academic year the course will be offered.